tanbro/redis_func_cache/README.md

        print(f"duration={time() - t}, {r=}")
    ```

-The output should be like:
+The output should look like:

 ```
 duration=10.083423614501953, r='OK'